lukem/home-manual/README.md

 mdbook serve --open .
 ```

+To generate a Microsoft Word `.docx` in `pandoc/docx/HomeManual.docx`
-To generate a PDF in `.book/pandoc/pdf/HomeManual.pdf`, use:
+and a PDF in `.book/pandoc/pdf/HomeManual.pdf`, use:

 ```sh
 mdbook build